blumixid/docs/admin/index.md

 	<dt><strong>Physical Limit</strong></dt>
 	<dd>The total physical memory that is available to your environment.</dd>
 	<dt><strong>Quota Reserved</strong></dt>
-	<dd>The sum of memory that is reserved for all deployed apps, across all organizations.
-The sum of the quota reserved can exceed the physical limit of memory for your environment.
-For example, if you have a physical memory limit of 16 GB, and you reserve 4 GB of memory each for a total of five different organizations, the quota reserved exceeds the physical limit of memory.
-However, in many cases, the organizations might not use the total quota that is reserved individually to each organization.
-In addition, all organizations might not use
+	<dd>The sum of memory that is reserved for all deployed applications, across all organizations.
+The sum of the quota that is reserved can exceed the physical limit of memory for your environment.
+For example, if you have a physical memory limit of 16 GB, you could reserve 4 GB of memory each for a total of five different applications.
+The quota that is reserved exceeds the physical limit of memory.
+However, in many cases, the applications might not use the total quota that is reserved individually to each application.
+In addition, all applications might not use
 	their total quota of reserved memory all at the same time.</dd>
 	<dt><strong>Reserved Limit</strong></dt>
-	<dd>The total memory that can be reserved across all organizations for your environment.</dd>
+	<dd>The total memory that can be reserved across all applications for your environment.</dd>
 	<dt><strong>Total quota</strong></dt>
-	<dd>The total memory that is allocated across all organizations for your environment.</dd>
+	<dd>The total memory quota across all organizations.</dd>
 	</dl>
 	**Note**: The data is automatically refreshed every 4 hours.
 Click **Recalculate**, if you want to refresh the data on the page before it is automatically updated.